-This scheme brings 39 new homes to the heart of Battersea Square and enables the Royal Academy of Dance’s relocation to new state-of-the-art premises.
+This scheme brings 39 new homes to the heart of Battersea Square and enabled the Royal Academy of Dance’s relocation to new state-of-the-art premises.

 The design retains and enhances the site’s character through the conversion of the Granary Building, whilst adding an elegant and contemporary touch with the industrial-style architecture of new-build elements.

 History and re-housing the Royal Academy of Dance

 The retained building was initially built as a granary in the 1890’s and is noted to be of architectural merit in the Battersea Square Conservation Area.
 In 1972, the world-renowned Royal Academy of Dance (RAD) occupied the site and added a dance studio extension to the north and the Fonteyn Centre to the south west.

 The opportunity arose to re-purpose the site into a residential development that would enable the Royal Academy of Dance to relocate to new, purpose-built facilities at York Way, Battersea, helping them to continue their mission of improving ballet and the teaching of dance throughout the UK.

 Our vision is to celebrate the site’s artistic, cultural and industrial heritage while providing a variety of beautiful houses and apartments for the locality.

 The Granary Building will be converted, retaining all original features where appropriate and utilising the high ceilings and large windows for an abundance of natural light into the new apartments.
 The building will be extended to the north, replacing the makeshift dance studio, and at roof level with a sawtooth roofscape that expresses and celebrates the link between the old Granary and the new-build structure.